statsig-io/docs/docs/guides/experiments.md

 :::

 ## Experiment on anonymous users
-Statsig client SDKs automatically persist a unique device identifier (called StableID) in local storage.
-This StableID can be used as the identifier experiments will run on.
-If you already have your own device identifier, you can override the StableID (or add it as a distinct Custom ID).
+Statsig client SDKs automatically persist a unique device identifier (called stableID) in local storage.
+This stableID can be used as the identifier experiments will run on.
+If you already have your own device identifier, you can override the stableID (or add it as a distinct Custom ID).
 Read more - [stable id experiments](/guides/first-device-level-experiment), [custom id experiments](/guides/experiment-on-custom-id-types).

 ## Experiment on email or notification campaigns
 People use Statsig to measure the effectiveness of email and notification campaigns.
 Tools that allow email/notification campaigns often have some basic A/B testing - measuring open and click through rates, but measuring the experiment in Statsig lets you understand impact on product metrics including retention, usage and revenue.
 You can find generic guidance [here](/guides/email-campaign-test) and more specific guidance for [Sendgrid](/guides/sendgrid-email-abtest) and [Customer.io](/guides/customer-io-email-abtest).